UPDATED: July, 2019

 Ibis Belfast City Center is a very centrally located 3-Star hotel easy walking distance to most of the sights listed above.
 The rooms are clean and comfortable and the hotel is modern with an on-site restaurant and bar.

 The Bullitt Hotel is a funky, boutique accommodation in the lively Cathedral Quarter which means close to lots of restaurants and bars.
 The decor is simple but with quirky touches throughout.
 Rooms aren’t huge but they’re comfortable and have King beds.

 The Merchant Hotel is a 5-Star luxury-boutique, award-winning accommodation in the Cathedral Quarter.
 The overall decor is grand Victorian but the rooms have splashes of Art Deco and 70’s style.
 It really has to be seen to be appreciated.
-This is a full service hotel with spa, gym, rooftop hot tub and several swanky drinking rooms.
+This is a full-service hotel with a spa, gym, rooftop hot tub, and several swanky drinking rooms.

 Things to See Between Belfast and Ballintoy, Northern Ireland

-The actual driving time taking the route we suggest is just under four hours but of course with stops it will be at least double that.
+The actual driving time taking the route we suggest is just under four hours but of course, with stops, it will be at least double that.
 If you have the time to stretch into five or more nights you should consider spending a night about halfway in a town like Ballintoy.
-Another option would be to

 Glenarm Castle is one of Northern Ireland’s most beautiful estates and has been the family home of the McDonnells for 400 years.
 Walk through the beautiful walled gardens along a path that leads to the impressive castle which is only occasionally open for viewing.
 We highly recommend having a meal or snack in the Tea Room as the food is fresh and delicious and very well priced.